 With screaming (or shouting or whining), I believe it best to remain unfazed, but stay present and just wait.
 Instead of asking “What’s wrong?”, I would just say as calmly as possible, “When you’re done, I can try to help you”.
 Have that be your attitude: I’m here for you.
 I’m waiting.
 I’m not going to get wound up.
 Sometimes you won’t say anything, you’ll just wait.

 Since the screaming is becoming habitual, I wouldn’t even get into acknowledging what the scream is about unless you’re sure.
 Then, when he’s done you might say, “You didn’t want me to buckle your car seat.
 You wanted to do it yourself.”
 “It’s hard to wait when you’re so hungry.”
 Or, “You had some strong feelings about that.”

 I know, I know, I know it’s hard not to react when it’s so loud and catches you by surprise.
 Go ahead and hold your ears, but do it calmly.
 It’s okay if you have a little reaction, but then try to compose yourself so Miles doesn’t feel too uncomfortably powerful.
 The sooner it becomes an uninteresting, ineffective, unthreatening (to your sanity) thing to do, the sooner he’ll be able to stop doing it, or at least do it less often.

-Educator Patty Wipfler clarifies this beautifully in her video about “tantrum triggers” (from Hand in Hand Parenting)
+Educator Patty Wipfler clarifies this beautifully in her video about “tantrum triggers”.

 Remember, this too shall pass and probably sooner than you think.
 For perspective, Miles probably wouldn’t do this with a caregiver he didn’t know as well or feel as comfortable with.
 He screams with those he loves.
 Sort of a backhanded-compliment?
 Later on, you’ll no doubt look back wistfully at these days…and if you’re as sentimental as I am, you might even miss those screams (hmmm…but probably not).